jungomi/dotfiles/README.md

             default      # Installs all dotfiles and plugins safe         # Runs backup before installing
             link         # Creates symbolic links
-            backup       # Makes a backup of the existing dotfiles restore      # Restores the backup files
+            neovim       # Links the vim files to work with NeoVim backup       # Makes a backup of the existing dotfiles restore      # Restores the backup files
             clean        # Removes the backup files